aplteam/Cider/docs/Cider-User-Guide.md

 In case a Tatin installation folder defined in the Cider config file does not contain any packages but the two definition files, the user will be asked whether she wants to re-install the packages.

-If she answers "Y" she will also be asked whether she wants to update those packages in case a later version of one of the packages mentioned in the dependency file is now available.

 #### 5. Check for later packages versions